How to contribute to scikit-image¶

 Push your changes back to your fork on GitHub:

 git push origin transform-speedups

-If you want, post on the mailing list to explain your changes or to ask for review.
+If you want, post on the developer forum to explain your changes or to ask for review.

 If your change introduces any API modifications, please update

 If your change introduces a deprecation, add a reminder to

 TODO.txtfor the team to remove the deprecated functionality in the future.

 To reviewers: if it is not obvious from the PR description, add a short explanation of what a branch did to the merge message and, if closing a bug, also add “Closes #123” where 123 is the issue number.

 If GitHub indicates that the branch of your PR can no longer be merged automatically, merge the main branch into yours:

 If any conflicts occur, they need to be fixed before continuing.
 See which files are in conflict using: